peteroupc/peteroupc.github.io/random.md

 <a id=Games></a>
 #### Games

-Many kinds of games generate game levels or game states using apparently-random principles, such as--
+Many kinds of games generate game content using apparently-random principles, such as--

-- procedural maps for a role-playing game,
+- procedurally generated maps for a role-playing game,
 - [shuffling](#Shuffling) a digital deck of cards for a solitaire game, or
 - a game board or puzzle board that normally varies every session,

-where the game might need to generate the same result of that kind multiple times.
+where the game might need to generate the same content of that kind multiple times.

 In general, such a game should use a PRNG with a custom seed for such purposes only if--

-1. generating the random result uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the result or the numbers for later use (see recommendations 2 and 3), or
+1. generating the random content uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the content or the numbers for later use (see recommendations 2 and 3), or
-2. the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to start the level or state repeatedly (see recommendations 2 and 3).
+2. the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to generate the level or state repeatedly (see recommendations 2 and 3).

 Option 1 often applies to games that generate procedural terrain for game levels, since the terrain often exhibits random variations over an extended space.
 Option 1 is less suitable for puzzle game boards or card shuffling, since much less data needs to be stored.